Wentaoe/mygit/readme.txt

 git has a
 Git is a version control system.
 Git is free software gooood.
+read

-add a new line haha.
+modify a new line haha.